camolechowski/ai-llm-mcp-research/README.md

 It is even more pertinent in the context of an "un-siloed" environment or with unfettered internet access.

-This repository is being actively curated, will by including an MCP in this list I am not vouching for its safety or efficacy.
+This repository is being actively curated and will undergo changes.
+By including an MCP in this list, I am **not** vouching for its safety or efficacy.

 ## Large Language Models (LLMs)
 Frameworks, Best Practices, & Basic Information

-### Anthropic: Documentation
+### Anthropic Docs
 - [Claude Code: Best practices for agentic coding](https://www.anthropic.com/engineering/claude-code-best-practices)
 - [Prompt Engineering](https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/overview)
 - [Claude Code](https://docs.anthropic.com/en/docs/claude-code/overview)